bryborge/demo-ts-openapi-express/README.md

 easy-to-understand, well-documented, and maintainable piece of software.
 Invariably, this also will more likely result in less friction during development and a generally nicer developer experience.

+That's the idea anyway.

 ## Technologies Used

-*   OpenAPI (contract-first development methodology)
+*   OpenAPI Specification
 *   Typescript
 *   Express
 *   Auth0